This piece won second place in the 2017 Parsec Ink short story contest. I offer it here for your consideration.

 The shed stands mute, windowless, whitewashed cinderblock, capped with green fiberglass that makes me think of waves on the ocean.
 The small flutes in the roof open to the outside air at an angle.
 The wasps love that, use the tiny slits to make this a place of utter dread, where old rags drown in chainsaw oil and the painful, pus-filled blisters of summer find remedy in the first hard frost of fall.

 As I step into the green-tinged gloom, an old exhilaration seizes me, thrills through my veins to my prepubescent genitals.
-An emotion seizes me, almost sexual but less defined, less self-assured.
+An emotion rises inside of me, almost sexual but less defined, less self-assured.
 Simultaneously old and new, exciting yet frightening, the sensation builds as my gaze falls on the blue plastic tarp in the far corner—the only color in a sea of grey canvas and brown burlap.
 My pulse quickens as my steps propel me toward the object of endless fascination.

 Desperate to destroy the thing—sugar the gas tank, rip it apart with a wrench, drive it to the creek in the woods and push it into the part that’s even over Jeff’s head—the craving overwhelms me.
 I long to marvel at the beauty of the reassembled engine, the mismatched frame and seat my brother somehow managed to make look kick-ass.
 Half moped, half mini-bike, the gas tank suggests a chopper while the handlebars look more suited to racing, all of it electric blue with chrome accents.
 Or so memory informs me.